 Committee Name Current Members Number of Meetings in Fiscal 2012 Principal Functions Audit Committee R. Berman T.McKearn J. Patton (Chairman) 4 The Audit Committee is responsible for the following: recommending the engagement of auditors to the full Board; reviewing the results of the audit engagement with the independent registered public accounting firm; identifying irregularities in the management of our business in consultation with our independent accountants, and suggesting an appropriate course of action; reviewing the adequacy, scope, and results of the internal accounting controls and procedures; reviewing the degree of independence of the auditors, as well as the nature and scope of our relationship with our independent registered public accounting firm; and reviewing the auditors' fees.
-Compensation Committee Nominating and Corporate Governance R. Berman (Chairman) T. McKearn R. Berman (Chairman) J.Patton 0 reviewing the auditors' rees.
-The Compensation Committee determines the salaries and incentive compensation of our officers subject to applicable employment agreements, and provides recommendations for the salaries and incentive compensation of our other employees and consultants.
-The functions of the Nominating and Corporate Governance Committee include the following: identifying and recommending to the Board individuals qualified to serve as members of the Board and on the committees of the Board; advising the Board with respect to matters of board composition, procedures and committees; developing and recommending to the Board a set of corporate governance principles applicable to us and overseeing corporate governance matters generally including review of possible conflicts and transactions with persons affiliated with directors or members of management; and overseeing the annual evaluation of the Board and our management.
+Compensation Committee R. Berman (Chairman) T. McKearn 0 The Compensation Committee determines the salaries and incentive compensation of our officers subject to applicable employment agreements, and provides recommendations for the salaries and incentive compensation of our other employees and consultants.
+Nominating and Corporate Governance R. Berman (Chairman) J.Patton 1 The functions of the Nominating and Corporate Governance Committee include the following: identifying and recommending to the Board individuals qualified to serve as members of the Board and on the committees of the Board; advising the Board with respect to matters of board composition, procedures and committees; developing and recommending to the Board a set of corporate governance principles applicable to us and overseeing corporate governance matters generally including review of possible conflicts and transactions with persons affiliated with directors or members of management; and overseeing the annual evaluation of the Board and our management.
+8